shamimahmadup11/DishDash/README.md

 # DishDash

 DishDash is a web application for browsing and ordering delicious dishes.
-It is built using React, Redux, and Firebase, and is hosted on Vercel.
+It is built using React, Redux , and Firebase, and is hosted on Vercel.

 ## Live Demo